westonrobot/wrp_sdk/README.md

 ## Description
 wrp_sdk provides C++ interface to mobile robot bases and robot peripherals (IMU, Ultrasonic, GPS, Camera Lift, etc.) from Weston Robot.

 wrp_sdk is provided as a **Debian installation package** only and you can install it by following the steps given below.

-For sample code, please check the appropriate version tags of this repository.
+* For the sample codes, please check the appropriate version tags of this repository.
+* For another example of how to use the SDK, you can refer to [wrp_ros2](https://github.com/westonrobot/wrp_ros2) & [wrp_ros](https://github.com/westonrobot/wrp_ros)

 ## Features
 ### Supported Platforms